What is self administration?

 Other languages and formats

-If you need this information in another format (such as large print, Easy Read), please call the PALS number.
+Please ask the ward staff if you need this information in another language or another way (such as large print, audio, Easy Read).

-For information in other languages, audio and ‘read aloud’, please click on the Recite Me button at the top of our website Recite Me.PNG
+Or for information in other languages, audio and ‘read aloud’, please click on the Recite Me button at the bottom of our website.

 Lead: Chief Pharmacist